nf-cmgg/wisecondorx/README.md

    --outdir <OUTDIR>
 ```

+See the [parameters](docs/parameters.md) documentation for more information on all the options.

 > **Warning:**
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those
 > provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;